-- 1 Administrator (Chief Business Officer or designee) - 2 Classified representatives appointed by CSEA - 3 Faculty representatives appointed by Academic Senate - 2 Management/Confidential representatives - 1 Student appointed by ASB
+- 1 Administrator VP of Administrative Services or designee - 2 Classified representatives appointed by CSEA - 3 Faculty representatives appointed by Academic Senate - 2 Management/Confidential representatives - 1 Student representative.
+ASB will have the first opportunity to select a representative, but if not available, faculty or staff may recommend a student representative to the chair(s) for approval

-A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.
+• A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.